Chostakovitch/LycheeFS/README.md

                            path to the configuration file [default:
                            settings.ini]
     -i INSTANCE, --instance=INSTANCE
                            section to use in the configuration file [default: first section of configuration]
+    -q LEVEL, --quality=LEVEL
+                           lowest quality to use when downloading an image (one of ['THUMB', 'THUMB2X', 'SMALL', 'SMALL2X',
+                           'MEDIUM', 'MEDIUM2X', 'FULL']) [default: SMALL]
 ```

 Example :